 As Rea tackles a straight, we also get to watch the ZX reach a speed of at least 162 km/h (100 miles per hour)—we say “at least” because in said video, Rea shifts into 6th gear as he reaches 100 mph at roughly 15,800rpm, suggesting that the bike can be pushed even further.
 We simply don’t have an official stop speed yet.
 The possibilities that the video suggests, however, are exciting.

 Same goes with power figures—Kawasaki has been tight-lipped about official numbers.
-Leaked numbers suggest the bike will produce 42 horsepower.
+The little ZX is rated at a ludicrous 50 horsepower and 22 lb-ft of torque.
 For comparison, the Ninja 400 produces 43 ponies.

 What we do know about the model is that it’s built on a WSBK-derived chassis with a 37mm inverted fork at the front and a horizontal back-link suspension setup at the back.
 It will feature riding modes (identified as “Full” and “Low” in one of the videos) as well as Kawasaki’s proprietary traction control system and quick shifter.

 We doubt the model will make its way to North America, only because of its placement and pricing within the lineup.
-The model recently launched in New Zealand where pricing was set at NZ$15,990 (US$10,430), making the smallest ZX on the market more expensive than a Ninja ZX-6R (in the U.S.).
 The model is gradually making its way West but where will Kawasaki draw the geographic line for the 2020 ZX-25R, we can’t say for sure.
 With a bit of luck, the European market will be deemed viable and we’ll only be a few-hour flight away from be able to try one.